How YOU view and define learning has a tremendous impact on how you approach homeschooling your kids.

-Have you ever thought about what learning really is and how a person learns?
+Have you ever thought about what learning actually is and how a person learns?

-How do you know when your child has actually learned something?
+How do you know when your child has truly learned something?

-Do we need to follow the school-at-home model for our children to learn?
+Do we need to follow a school-at-home model for our children to learn?

 How Do Children Learn Best?

-Ask the follow questions about how your child learns.
+Ask the following questions about how your child learns.